 - The subdomain is help

-Alternatively, you can assign a primary domain to your Knowledge Base.
+Alternatively, you dedicate a separate primary domain to your Knowledge Base.

 Assign your domain or subdomain to your Knowledge Base

-Head over to the Custom Domain field and click on the Edit button.
+Head over to the Custom Domain field and click the Edit button.

 This will take you to a new view where you can set up your new domain.